aabeyse1/StockMarketGame_CS-123/README.md

 # StockMarketGame_CS-123
-The CompSci final project collaboration.
+Our team's CompSci final project collaboration.
+The stock market game is designed to simulate the stock market between approximately 1990 and 2020.